amazon-ion/ion-docs/rfcs/inline_symbols.md

 This capability streamlines the writing process, reduces the memory footprint of both readers and writers, and can shrink the overall size of the stream.

 The changes described in this document are part of the larger Ion 1.1 RFC.
-TODO(add link)

 ## Motivation

 All Ion streams have a *symbol table*.
-A symbol table is a list of known strings which can referenced by their offset into the list--their *symbol ID*--instead of writing out their complete text each time.
+A symbol table is a list of known strings which can be referenced by their offset into the list--their *symbol ID*--instead of writing out their complete text each time.